larry-oates/doomfire-wallpaper/README.md

 - **Multiple monitors?**
   Set the `output` variable to your desired monitor name (see `wlr-randr` or `hyprctl monitors`).
 - **Frozen screen?**
-  Ensure you only have one instance of doom-fire-wallpaper running with htop
+  Ensure you only have one instance of doomfire-wallpaper running with htop

 ## Credits